Kommissar X – In den Klauen des goldenen Drachen

 Kommissar X – In den Klauen des goldenen Drachen (In the Claws of the Golden Dragon) (English title:So Darling So Deadly) is a 1966 Eurospy film co-written and directed by Gianfranco Parolini and starring Tony Kendall and Brad Harris.
 It is the third of seven films, loosely based on the Kommissar X detective novels from the Pabel Moewig publishing house.

+The setting of the film is Singapore.
+Interpol tasks two American operatives to protect a local inventor from a criminal mastermind who wants to obtain the inventor's method for improving laser weapons.

 Plot

-Professor Akron is an inventor based in Singapore who creates the Eradicon; a jewel like filter for a laser weapon that dramatically improves its power and range as well as the ability to stop engines over long distances.
+Professor Akron is an inventor based in Singapore who creates the Eradicon; a jewel-like filter for a laser weapon that dramatically improves its power and range as well as the ability to stop engines over long distances.
 Akron is given three days to accept a "blank cheque" from a criminal mastermind known as the Golden Dragon, but he contacts Interpol who arrange to send New York private detective Joe Walker and New York Police Captain Tom Rowland to Singapore to protect the professor, his attractive daughter and the Eradicon.